qanyue/openwrt-build/README.md

 to be your own ./config/xiaomi_ax6-stock.config:
 https://github.com/TerryLip/AX6NSS

 Mine may not match your desire.
+I had also encountered curl 55 errors with the firemware I compiled and had no idea what was going on.
+Stripped too much?

-If you want a regularly auto-build,
+If you want a regular auto-build,
 check and analyze ./scripts/prepare.sh and ./.github/workflows/build-firmware.yml .
 (I was intend to do that but got pretty much lazy so.)